github/codeql/docs/language/learn-ql/cpp/value-numbering-hash-cons.rst

 --------
 In C and C++ QL databases, each node in the abstract syntax tree is represented by a separate object.
 This allows both analysis and results display to refer to specific appearances of a piece of syntax.
 However, it is frequently useful to determine whether two expressions are equivalent, either syntactically or semantically.

 The hash consing library (defined in ``semmle.code.cpp.valuenumbering.HashCons``) provides a mechanism for identifying expressions that have the same syntactic structure.
-The value numbering library (defined in ``semmle.code.cpp.ir.ValueNumber``) provides a mechanism for identifying expressions that compute the same value at runtime.
+The value numbering library (defined in ``semmle.code.cpp.valuenumbering.GlobalValueNumbering``) provides a mechanism for identifying expressions that compute the same value at runtime.

 Example C code